Animal BINGO Game! – Printable Boards

 Setting Up Your BINGO Game

 BINGO is a quick and easy game to set up!
 Start by downloading the game and printing the number of boards you need.
-Print on regular paper or on cardstock like 80lb or 110lb paper.
+Print on regular paper or on cardstock.

 Cut out the number of boards you plan on using.
 They print two boards per page and are numbered 1 through 30.
 The preschool game is labeled with letters A through J so they don’t get mixed up.
 Use a paper trimmer to speed up the process.